ShengyiLi1123/biostat777-intro-Shengyi-Li/README.md

 # biostat777-intro-Shengyi-Li
 This GitHub repository is part of Project 1 for the course Statistical Programming Paradigms and Workflows.
-It contains my self-introduction website, including an example analysis.
+It includes my self-introduction website, along with an example analysis.

-Website: [Link](https://ShengyiLi1123.github.io/biostat777-intro-Shengyi-Li/){.external target="_blank"} The site was built using VS Code and Quarto, and it is deployed via GitHub Pages.
+Website: [Link](https://ShengyiLi1123.github.io/biostat777-intro-Shengyi-Li/) This was built using VS Code and Quarto, and it is deployed via GitHub Pages.